 While textbooks should be provided free to students, students are expected to provide their own exercise books to work in.
 Workbooks can be sold but families and whānau cannot be made to buy them.
-If a workbook is made compulsory, then it must be provided by the school/kura.
+If a workbook is made compulsory, a board may only ask for a donation towards its cost.
+Families and whānau can choose to pay all, some or none of the requested donation.